~ NEW QUERIES - MESSAGES etc. ~

 August 20, 2005

-Jacek writes in English, then has to switch to Polish to go further.
+Jacek writes in English, then to Polish to go further.

 From GenForum: